 The example above uses the X-Authentication header to supply the token information.
 In some cases, such as GitHub webhooks, you may need to supply the token in a token parameter.
 To supply the token in a token parameter, you would specify the request as follows:

 Note: Supplying the token as a token parameter is not as secure as using the X-Authentication method.

 You can also authenticate requests using a certificate listed in RBAC’s certificate whitelist, located at

 /etc/puppetlabs/console-services/rbac-certificate-whitelist.
-Note that if you edit this file, you must restart the
+Note that if you edit this file, you must reload the

 pe-console-services service for your changes to take effect (